 So what’s it really like?

-I have sold Splendida to clients many times and it’s always so reasonably priced.
-I really thought it would be like a ‘mainstream’ cruise ship.
-Boy, was I wrong!
-The first thing that struck me was that there was eighteen floors or decks – how massive is that!
+I have sold Splendida to clients many times and it is always so reasonably priced.
+The first thing that struck me was the size of the ship, there was eighteen floors or decks!
 She can carry over 5000 passengers and crew, weighs 140,000 tonnes, her max speed is 21 knots and she cost almost €500 million to build.
 It is really hard to grasp the enormity of such a massive ship unless you are on board, it literally is a floating hotel.

 Like most cruise ships the MSC Splendida has fantastic facilities on board.
 What I did notice is that there was a great sense of space.
 Despite the fact that it can accommodate five thousand people I got the impression that it wouldn’t feel crowded, there is so much space and so many different parts to the ship, you could even get lost!
 It is also very lavishly designed, with plenty of ‘bling’.
 There are Swarovski crystal staircases with each step valued at a whopping €30,000 as well as very high quality fabrics and furnishings throughout.
 There are numerous bars, restaurants, lounges and relaxing areas.
 The Aurea Spa is fantastic and could rival any of the top spas you would find in any luxury hotel worldwide.
 They have excellent facilities for children with a Formula 1 simulator, games rooms not to mention the four different swimming pools.
 There is a sports bar, disco, a casino and an enormous theatre which features top ‘west end’ style shows.
 There really is something to suit all tastes so that cliche that you may get bored on a cruise ship – eh I don’t think so.